jonahgrant/mbus/README.md

 This project runs on the [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) architecture, allowing abstraction of data-heavy code that would typically live in the view controller.

 Additionally, this project runs using [ReactiveCocoa](https://github.com/blog/1107-reactivecocoa-for-a-better-world).
 ReactiveCocoa allows us to, among other things, manage constantly updating values with an abstracted version of [KVO](https://developer.apple.com/library/Mac/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html).
-For example, this is used in ```MapViewController``` to track updating values of an NSDictionary named ```annotations``` that represents a dictionary of ```MKAnnotations```, each of which corresponding with the current location of a University of Michigan bus.
-When the dictionary's value is changed, the annotations are re-plotted.

 ### Features